droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ]
 ~~~

-Because results from partitions are unified to just one boolean value, the response's `body` is a `true`.
+Because results from volumes are unified to just one boolean value, the response's `body` is a `true`.
 As the verification, send the request of `countRecords` command.

 ~~~